sensiml/nano33_data_capture/README.md

 This code is meant as a reference code for setting up data capture with any Arduino Device.
 This firmware collects data from the LSM9DS1 9-axis accelerometer only.
 Other sensors can be added by extending this firmware.

+Documentation for using this firmware is provided at [SensiML's documentation site](https://sensiml.com/documentation/firmware/arduino-nano33/arduino-nano33.html)

 ## Requirements for building

 - PlatformIO IDE (or plugin for your favorite IDE, command line interface)